 Funding Requirement

-Whether or not your business plan is entirely written for funding, you have to outline the funding requirement.
-Include the steps you plan to raise funds for the business, ways you intend to utilize the funds raised and how you plan to return the funding.
+Include the steps you plan to raise funds (This might not necessarily be source from investors.
+It can also be personal funds) for the business, ways you intend to utilize the funds raised and how you plan to recover the funding.

 As part of the funding requirement, outside your repayment plan, outline the potential returns on investment for your investors whether it be equity or financial gains, be categorical.